Make sure to have (at least) SUMO 1.4.0 installed to be able to use all the features shown in this tutorial

 E or by clicking on the button.

-In Edge Mode, make sure that Chain is selected.
+In Edge Mode, make sure that Chain is selected (in newer versions, Chain is the following icon: ).
 This will facilitate creating multiple nodes and their connecting edges with fewer clicks.

 Nodes are created by clicking on empty spaces (when in Edge Mode).
 Insert 3 nodes (aka Junctions) by clicking on three different places at the white blank space.
 After inserting the last Node, press <ESC> to unselect that last node.